rackerlabs/rackspace-how-to/content/cloud-servers/about-cloud-server-images.md

     Standard backup tools such as `mysqldump` or the SQL Server Management Studio are more suitable for backing up databases.
 Be sure to always back up your database before you create an image of your
     Cloud Server.

--   **Cloud Server images can be shared between accounts, but not between regions **.
+-   **Cloud Server images can be shared between accounts, but not between regions**.
     You can share images between accounts **in the same region**.
 This allows you to build a server from the shared image, and then create a copy of the newly created server.
-To move images between regions, see [Transfer images between regions of the Rackspace open cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud)
+To move images between regions, see [Transfer images between regions of the Rackspace open cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).

 -   Image creation can take several hours if the disk is extremely large, so be sure to allot an appropriate amount of time to create an image of your server.